TOAST-DOCS/Container-Kubernetes/zh/overview.md

 * [What is Kubernetes?](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/)

 ## Kubernetes Cluster
 A Kubernetes cluster is a computer cluster connected to each other and run as one unit.
-Kubernetes provides cluster-based features
+Features provided by Kubernetes operate on a cluster-by-cluster basis and can be configured on a cluster-by-cluster basis.

 ### Configuration
 A Kubernetes cluster consists of a master and nodes.

 #### Master
-Master is in charge of cluster management.
-All activites of a cluster, such as application scheduling, scaling, or updating are managed.
-Master components, in general, run on seperate machines (virtual or physical machine).
-To ensure high availability, a cluster can be composed of many masters.
+A master is in charge of cluster management.
+A master manages all activities of a cluster, such as application scheduling, scaling, or updating.
+In general, the components of master run on separate machines (virtual or physical machines).
+To ensure high availability, multiple masters can be configured on a cluster.

 #### Node
 A node is a worker machine where user's application runs.
-One cluster may contain many nodes, which can run when connected to the master node.
-Nodes follow the commands of a master to run or suspend applications.
+One cluster may contain many nodes.
+The nodes can run when connected to the master.
+Nodes follow the commands of a master and perform the operations, such as running or suspending applications.

 ## NHN Cloud Kubernetes
-NHN Cloud Kubernetes creates and manages Kubernetes clusters to properly and safely run Kubernetes in the cloud.
-Users can create and manage Kubernetes clusters that suit just right for NHN Cloud on the web console.
-For safe and efficient operations, masters are managed by NHN Cloud, while nodes, services, and pods are under user's supervision.
+NHN Cloud Kubernetes service creates and manages Kubernetes clusters to properly and safely run Kubernetes in the cloud.
+Users can use the web console to create and manage Kubernetes clusters that are suitable for NHN Cloud.
+For safe and efficient operations, masters are managed by NHN Cloud, while nodes, services, and pods are managed by users.

-NHN Cloud Kubernetes provides the following features:
+The main features of NHN Cloud Kubernetes service are as follows:

-* Creating and Managing Kubernetes just right for NHN Cloud
+* Creating and managing Kubernetes clusters suitable for NHN Cloud
     * Integrate with NHN Cloud infrastructure services
-    * Open services on load balancer
+    * Open services using load balancer
     * Support persistent volume (PV) by integrating with block storage

-* Managing Masters to Ensure High Availability
+* Managing masters to ensure high availability

 * Easy Operations on Web Console
     * Create, delete, and query clusters